inhumanform/phase2project/README.md

-# The Shed - A Musician's Practice Tool
+# The Shed

-This project serves a place to store your sheet and sort through music, track your practice time, and discover new music!
+This project serves a place to store and sort through your sheet music,

 # Features